 - Realized volatility is measured based on statistical methods and is, therefore, a reliable indicator of the volatility in asset value.

 It is a measure of historical volatility and is therefore not forward-looking.
-It does not factor in any major “shocks” in the market that may arise in the future which may affect the value of the underlying.
+It does not factor in any major “shocks” in the market that may arise in the future, affecting the underlying value.

-- The volume of data used influences the end results during the calculation of realized volatility.
+- The volume of data used influences the results when calculating realized volatility.
 At least 20 observations are statistically required to calculate a valid value of realized volatility.
 Therefore, realized volatility is better used to measure longer-term price risk in the market (~ 1 month or more).

-- It is assumed that asset prices reflect all available information while measuring volatility
+- It assumes that asset prices reflect all available information while measuring volatility.

-- An increase in realized volatility of a stock over a time period would imply a significant change in the inherent value of the stock owning to external/internal factors.
+- An increase in realized volatility of a stock over time would imply a significant change in the stock’s inherent value owing to external/internal factors.

-- Comparing the volatility of a stock with the benchmark index helps determine the stability of a stock.
-The lower the volatility, the more predictable the price of the asset.
+- Comparing the volatility of a stock with the benchmark index helps determine the stability of the stock: the lower the volatility, the more predictable the asset’s price.

-- A decrease in realized volatility of a stock over a time period would indicate stabilization of the stock.
+- A decrease in the realized volatility of a stock over a while would indicate the stabilization of the stock.

 Realized volatility measures help to quantify the inherent price risk arising out of volume fluctuations and external factors of a stock based on its historical performance.
 Combined with implied volatility, it also helps determine option prices based on the volatility in the underlying stock.

-This has been a guide to what is Realized Volatility and its definition.
-Here we discuss the formula to calculate realized volatility along with examples and explanations.
-You can learn more from the following articles –
+This article is a guide to What Realized Volatility is and its definition.
+Here, we discuss the formula to calculate realized volatility, along with examples and explanations.
+You can learn more from the following articles: –